Nyad (film): Development

-In January 2022, it was announced that Netflix will distribute the film.
+In January 2022, it was announced that Netflix would distribute the film.
 In March 2022, it was announced that production was underway.
+Filming mostly took place in the Dominican Republic, including in a water tank at Pinewood Studios.

 Release

 Nyad had its world premiere at the 50th Telluride Film Festival on September 1, 2023.
 It had its international premiere on September 12, at the 48th Toronto International Film Festival.
 It was released in select theaters on October 20, 2023, then streamed on Netflix on November 3.

 Reception

 Annette Bening and Jodie Foster garnered critical acclaim for their performances and earned Academy Award nominations for Best Actress and Best Supporting Actress.

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 36 critics, indicating "generally favorable" reviews.

 Richard Roeper called the film a "rousing biopic" and stated: "When Bening and Foster are onscreen together, it’s movie magic.
 They don’t just have chemistry; they’re chemistry professors."
 Siddhant Adlakha of Mashable wrote, "It's a movie in which age is both obstacle and strength, and it allows Bening and Foster to play their ages gracefully, as actresses in their sixties.
 Whatever it struggles to say about bravery in the face of wounds from decades past, it manages to say tenfold about the way its characters choose to live now.
 Nyad builds to exuberant emotional crescendos that feel straight out of the schmaltzy Hollywood biopic playbook, but these scenes transcend cliché thanks to the emotionally resonant performances at their core."
 He critiqued the handling of the abuse plot line as "narratively misplaced", but said "thanks to [the film's] unyielding focus on physical strain and suffering — it's the aquatic Passion of the Christ — it maintains enough stakes and sporadic intensity to get by".
 Writing for The New York Times, Amy Nicholson said Bening and Foster's scenes together "capture decades of camaraderie in effortless shorthand".